-- The value of tools and supplies owned by the average scrapbooker was $1,853.
+- The value of tools and supplies owned by the average hobbyist was $1,853.

-- 76% of scrapbooking enthusiasts had a separate space for scrapbooking in their homes.
+- 76% had a separate space for making projects in their homes.

 - 51% of scrapbookers reported spending at least 10 hours per month scrapbooking.

-Social media has also helped boost the popularity of scrapbooking.
-Social networking sites such as Instagram, Facebook, and Pinterest are excellent platforms for scrapbookers to display their personalized scrapbook pages, as well as share scrapbook inspiration.
+Social media has also helped boost its popularity of scrapbooking.
+Social networking sites such as Instagram, Facebook, and Pinterest are excellent platforms for scrapbookers to display their works and inspirations.

-III.
-What is a Scrapbook?Dictionary.com defines “scrapbook” as “a book of blank pages for sticking clippings, drawings, or pictures in.”
-On the other hand, Wikipedia defines “scrapbooking” as “a method of preserving, presenting, and arranging personal and family history in the form of a book, box, or card.
+“Scrapbook” is a book of blank pages for sticking clippings, drawings, or pictures in, as defined by Dictionary.com.
+On the other hand, Wikipedia defines it as “a method of preserving, presenting, and arranging personal and family history in the form of a book, box, or card.
 Typical memorabilia include photographs, printed media, and artwork.
-Scrapbook albums are often decorated and frequently contain extensive journal entries or written descriptions.”
+Albums are often decorated and frequently contain extensive journal entries or written descriptions.”

-In short, a scrapbook is a collection of pages, typically bound like a book or a photo album, containing photos, journaling, ephemera, clippings, letters, tiny trinkets, and other souvenirs.
-It is often decorated with stickers, die-cuts, stamped images, colorful washi tapes, journaling, doodles, etc. The main goal behind scrapbooking is to tell a story with each page.
-Here are a few other reasons why people start making their DIY scrapbook albums.
+In short, a scrapbook album is a collection of pages, typically bound like a book or a photo album, containing photos, journaling, ephemera, clippings, letters, tiny trinkets, and other souvenirs.
+It is often decorated with stickers, die-cuts, stamped images, colorful washi tapes, journaling, doodles, etc. Its main goal is to tell a story with each page.
+Here are a few other reasons why people try out the hobby: